aws-quickstart/cdk-eks-blueprints/docs/teams.md

 - Register IAM users for cross-account access
 - Create a shared role for cluster access.
 Alternatively, an existing role can be supplied.
 - Register provided users/role in the `awsAuth` map for `kubectl` and console access to the cluster and namespace.
+- (Optionally) read all network policy manifest files stored in a provided directory, and applies them.

 ### PlatformTeam